tanfwong/rfsoc4x2/vitis_adc_platform.md

 to create and build the platform component `rfsoc_adc_vitis_platform` in `~/workspace`.
 You can also run the python script line by line in the Vitis interactive mode (`vitis -i`).

 ## Step 4: Test the Vitis Platform
-1. Create a new Vitis system/application project from template:
+1. Create a new Vitis system project from template:
    - Add Vitis example templates:
      - Go to **<em>View->Examples...</em>** or click the `Examples` button on the left widown edge to open the EXAMPLES view
      - Click the `Download` (a downarrow pointing to a bar) button to install the templates from the **<em>Vitis Accel Examples Repository</em>**